tuishizhe-chen/Algorithm-Design-personal-notes/README.md

 # Algorithm-Design-personal-notes

+Written by Yuxuan Chen

-This is a repository for my personal notes on algorithm design, which is a course I took in THU instructed by Prof. 李建.
+A repository for personal notes on algorithm design, **2024**.

+Instructor: Jian Li (李建), IIIS, Tsinghua University.

 ## Table of Contents
 - [Lecture 1: Introduction and stable matching problem](notes/1.md)